 1. The federal tax credit

-The federal tax credit, also called the federal income tax credit, remains at 30% for all systems installed in 2019.
-When this big refund check shows up, in your mailbox or direct deposit, it’s happy-dance time.
+The federal tax credit, also called the federal income tax credit, remains at 30% for all systems installed in 2022 and for the next 10 years.

 While this sizable credit has been a huge help for solar consumers, it is contingent upon a family’s tax liability.
 Basically, your tax refund is limited to what you pay in taxes over the course of a given year.
 The good news is, you may be able to use the credit over multiple years.
 We recommend speaking with your tax professional to see if you’ll be able to benefit from this tax credit.

 This is a block grant — basically a monetary reward for going solar — that decreases over time, as more solar capacity is installed in the area.
-Currently, the incentive is .35 cents per watt and will decrease to .20 once remaining capacity is reached.
-The most money NYSERDA will give you for a normal residential project (no special NYSERDA programs involved) is $8,750.
+Currently, the incentive is $0.20 per watt.

 3. The state tax credit